Separate names with a comma.

 And I didn't see those kids on the basketball court until I viewed the video, or I think I would have buzzed the court.

+Oh haha.
 That would have been hilarious.

+Good to know.
 Just wondering about my odds of trashing this thing without prior experience.

 They are actually shockingly easy to fly.
 Basically, if you get higher than the surrounding buildings, trees, and power lines, you CAN'T crash it, because there's nothing to crash into.
 And with mine, you just press a button to return to home and it comes back and lands itself in the same place it took off from automatically - you don't even have to manually land the thing.